fleetdm/fleet/handbook/engineering/tuf.md

 22. At this point, all USB drives can be removed and your offline signing device or VM turned off.

-23. On your laptop connected to the internet, plug in the repo USB drive.
+23. On your device connected to the internet, plug in the repo USB drive.
 This one should contain only the `repository` and `staged` directories.
 Copy the files from the USB drive to a working directory on your internet-connective device.

 24. Upload the files to your desired file hosting location, typically AWS S3 or CloudFlare R2.